-We maintain an Executive Risk Committee (ERC) which oversees the ERM function and is responsible for the design and review of risk management framework (RMF).
-The ERC is chaired by the Chief Risk Officer (CRO), with the Chief Executive Officer (CEO), Chief Financial Officer (CFO), GRIL Chief Executive Officer Ireland, and Chief Actuary as members.
+We maintain an Executive Risk Committee (ERC) which oversees the ERM function and is responsible for the design and review of risk management framework (RMF), comprised of various members of our executive team.
 The Board of Directors approves the RMF on an annual basis or as appropriate.

 The RMF sets out the risk management roles and responsibilities for all stakeholders across the organization, and sets the quantitative and qualitative metrics of our risk appetite, risk monitoring, and risk mitigation measures.
-The CRO collates risk metrics from risk owners on at least a quarterly basis and presents a risk grid to the ERC and the Audit Committee of the Board of Directors.
+Risk metrics from risk owners are gathered and collated on at least a quarterly basis and a risk grid is presented to the ERC and the Audit Committee of the Board of Directors.